npaik/Comm-Docs-Project-Alx-Tony/docs/task3.md

 ## Deleting Branches
 Once you merged the branch with main,and you no longer it, you can delete the branch.
-To delete a branch after you're done with it, you can use the git branch -d command followed by the name of the branch.
+To delete a branch after you're done with it, you can use the `git branch -d` command followed by the name of the branch.
 For example, to delete the "feature-branch", you can use the following command:
  ```
  git branch -d feature-branch
  ```
-!!! warning
+!!! danger "Delete branch?"
     Only delete branches that are no longer needed, as deleting a branch will delete all of the commits and changes made on that branch.

 ## Conclusion